HermanChen4/reading-notes/Markdown.md

 ### Markdown
 Markdown is a shorthand way make simple code do what you want.
-Some key items of markdown to remember are,
+Some key items of markdown to remember are:
 - You can create headings by using a different number of #'s from 1-6
 - You can italicize words by adding asterisks ex. word *word*
 - You can bolden a word by adding 2 asterisks ex. word **word**